Heyting algebra: Provable identities

-The metaimplication 1 ⇒ 2 is extremely useful and is the principal practical method for proving identities in Heyting algebras.
+The metaimplication that the first implies the second, which we'll write as 1 ⇒ 2, is extremely useful and is the principal practical method for proving identities in Heyting algebras.
 In practice, one frequently uses the deduction theorem in such proofs.

 Since for any a and b in a Heyting algebra H we have $a \le b$ if and only if a→b = 1, it follows from 1 ⇒ 2 that whenever a formula F→G is provably true, we have $F(a_1, a_2,\ldots, a_n) \le G(a_1, a_2,\ldots, a_n)$ for any Heyting algebra H, and any elements $a_1, a_2,\ldots, a_n \in H$.
 (It follows from the deduction theorem that F→G is provable (unconditionally) if and only if G is provable from F, that is, if G is a provable consequence of F.) In particular, if F and G are provably equivalent, then $F(a_1, a_2,\ldots, a_n) = G(a_1, a_2,\ldots, a_n)$, since ≤ is an order relation.

 1 ⇒ 2 can be proved by examining the logical axioms of the system of proof and verifying that their value is 1 in any Heyting algebra, and then verifying that the application of the rules of inference to expressions with value 1 in a Heyting algebra results in expressions with value 1.
 For example, let us choose the system of proof having modus ponens as its sole rule of inference, and whose axioms are the Hilbert-style ones given at Intuitionistic logic#Axiomatization.
 Then the facts to be verified follow immediately from the axiom-like definition of Heyting algebras given above.

 1 ⇒ 2 also provides a method for proving that certain propositional formulas, though tautologies in classical logic, cannot be proved in intuitionist propositional logic.
 In order to prove that some formula $F(A_1, A_2,\ldots, A_n)$ is not provable, it is enough to exhibit a Heyting algebra H and elements $a_1, a_2,\ldots, a_n \in H$ such that $F(a_1, a_2,\ldots, a_n) \ne 1$.

 If one wishes to avoid mention of logic, then in practice it becomes necessary to prove as a lemma a version of the deduction theorem valid for Heyting algebras: for any elements a, b and c of a Heyting algebra H, we have $(a \land b) \to c = a \to (b \to c)$.

 For more on the metaimplication 2 ⇒ 1, see the section "Universal constructions" below.